What is included in my trial?

 What happens at the end of my trial?

-If you do nothing, you will be automatically enrolled in our premium digital monthly subscription plan and retain complete access for $69 per month.
-However, for cost savings, you can change your plan at any time online in the “Settings & Account” section.
+If you take no action, you will be automatically enrolled in our premium digital monthly subscription plan, which provides complete access for $69 per month.

+However, if you wish to make changes to your plan during the trial period, you can do so by visiting the “Settings & Account” section on our website.
+You have the flexibility to switch to a different plan at any time.

+For cost savings, you also have the option to pay annually and receive a 20% discount on your premium access.

 When can I cancel?